tylerneylon/pumba/parse7.lua.md

 ### `pr_tree()`

-This function produces a clear breakdown of a parse tree into both the rule names and the corresponding sections of source text parsed into those rules.
+This function produces a clear breakdown of a parse tree into the names of the rules that were parsed as well as the substrings of source corresponding to each leaf in the tree.

 As an example, suppose we have these source lines: